thomasm20/Project05/README.md

 SetCalculator.java contains a SetCalculator class that calculates the Mandelbrot and Julia display to be input in the frame.

 --Variables--
-xMin: private static double
+xMin: private static double variable for the minimum x coordinate
-xMax: private static double
+xMax: private static double variable for the maximum x coordinate
-yMin: private static double
+yMin: private static double variable for the minimum y coordinate
-yMax: private static double
+yMax: private static double variable for the maximum y coordinate

 --Methods--
 SetCalculator(double xMin, double xMax, double yMin, double yMax) - Constructor method for SetCalculator class